one-giant-leap/training-with-power/international_canoe_federation_training_guidelines.md

-# International Canoe Federation Training Guidelines
+# International Canoe Federation training guidelines

 The International Canoe Federation has a number of training guidelines for senior athletes who compete in sprint kayaking discipline.